MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/viewing-memory--variables--and-registers-in-visual-studio.md

 ---
 title: Viewing and Editing Memory and Registers in Visual Studio
-description: The procedures shown in this topic require that you have the Windows Driver Kit integrated into Visual Studio. ms.assetid: BE365305-F1C7-4D29-885A-55D040D5D900
+description: The procedure covers Viewing and Editing Memory and Registers in Visual Studio. ms.assetid: BE365305-F1C7-4D29-885A-55D040D5D900
 ---